The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: Preliminaries

 The discriminant of a polynomial $f$ can be viewed as a polynomial function in the coefficients of $f$.
-This point of view gives the following simple formula, which can be regarded as a relation between discriminants of polynomials of consecutive degrees; see \cite[Theorem 3.11]{Janson1}.
-If $f\in\F_q[X]$ is of degree at most $d$ (not necessarily fixed $d$),
+This point of view gives the following simple formula, which can be regarded as a relation between discriminants of polynomials of consecutive degrees.
+Let $f\in\F_q[X]$ of degree at most $d$ be written as